mjdave/tui/README.md

 ```

 # What mjscript is not
 mjscript is not finished!
 It should not be used in production environments yet.
-Binary formats are not yet supported, the interpreter only builds for macos, for statements are not yet supported, etc etc.
+Binary formats and for statements in particular are not yet implemented.

+The interpreter only builds for macos at present, but getting it building on other platforms will happen soon. mjscript is cross platform, tested on windows, macos and linux.

 mjscript has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.

 mjscript will stay small, and won't add a lot of support for built in system functionality.
 If this functionality is desired, it can easily be added on the C++ side by registering your own functions.

-There are no bindings for languages other than C++ at present.
+There are no bindings for languages other than C++ at present, however porting to other languages will not be a difficult job.

 # More about the motivations and ideologies behind mjscript
 This is a one-man project (to start with), my name is Dave Frampton, I made the games Sapiens (C++/Lua) and The Blockheads (Objective C) using my own custom engines.